chloelaucodes/chloelaucodes/README.md

 🔭 I’m currently dabbling my hands into building an open sourced Cantonese input method/keyboard for my bachelors’ thesis.

-🌱 I’m currently learning more about ML and NN, as well a lot of Computational Linguistics
+🌱 I’m currently learning more about ML and NN, as well a lot of Computational Linguistics, also dabbling into UX and Design Engineering

 🤔 I’m looking for help with Cantonese Jyutping Corpora Labelling!